-Successful interaction with our environment requires sensing which changes in the environment are self-produced and which are caused by other sources.
-Only when we realize which environmental changes are caused by our actions and which ones occur independent of us, we can learn causal action-effect relations enabling us to actively manipulate our environment and to choose actions suited to produce intended effects (e.g., Dickinson, Shanks, & Evenden, 1984; Herbart, 1825; Hoffmann et al., 2007; Hommel, 2003; Hommel, Müsseler, Aschersleben, & Prinz, 2001; Kiesel & Hoffmann, 2004; Pfister, Kiesel, & Melcher, 2010).
+Department of Psychology, University of Wuerzburg, Roentgenring 11, 97070 Würzburg, Germany e-mail: kiesel@uni-wuerzburg.de we realize which environmental changes are caused by our actions and which ones occur independent of us, we can learn causal action-effect relations enabling us to actively manipulate our environment and to choose actions suited to produce intended effects (e.g., Dickinson, Shanks, & Evenden, 1984; Herbart, 1825; Hoffmann et al., 2007; Hommel, 2003; Hommel, Müsseler, Aschersleben, & Prinz, 2001; Kiesel & Hoffmann, 2004; Pfister, Kiesel, & Melcher, 2010).

 Whether we sense that an environmental change occurs because of an own action or whether we ascribe it to another cause depends on temporal contiguity.
-A recent study of Greville & Buehner (2010), for example, demonstrated that the sense of agency, i.e. the feeling to have caused an effect, depends on the contingency between action and effect as well as on the temporal contiguity between action and effect.
-Likewise Metcalfe, Eich & Castel (2010) observed reduced judgments of agency if an action produced delayed rather than immediate effects.
+A recent study of Greville and Buehner (2010), for example, demonstrated that the sense of agency, i.e. the feeling to have caused an effect, depends on the contingency between action and effect as well as on the temporal contiguity between action and effect.
+Likewise Metcalfe, Eich, and Castel (2010) observed reduced judgments of agency if an action produced delayed rather than immediate effects.

-These recent studies fit nicely to the classical consideration of Hume (1739) who postulated that temporal contiguity fosters the perception of two events to be causally related and to classical studies of Michotte (1946/1963) on causality perception.
-In Michotte's experiments, the movements of two objects were judged as causally related when the first object hit a second one, stopped, and the second started moving immediately or with a delay of up to 42 ms (Michotte, 1946/1963).
+These recent studies fit nicely to the classical consideration of Hume (1739) who postulated that temporal contiguity fosters the perception of two events to be causally related and to classical studies of Michotte (1963) on causality perception.
+In Michotte's experiments, the movements of two objects were judged as causally related when the first object hit a second one, stopped, and the second started moving immediately or with a delay of up to 42 ms (Michotte, 1963).
 The larger the delay between the first and second movement, the less participants judged the movements as causally related, and movements delayed by 140 ms or more were judged predominantly as independent from each other.
 Thus, in absence of any other information or further knowledge, two events (and with that actions and effects) are perceived the more causally related the closer they occur in time (see also for example Choi & Scholl, 2006; Grassi & Casco, 2009; Lagnado & Sloman, 2006).

-Similarly, temporal delays between action and effect impact on the acquisition of actioneffect relations.
-If, for example, an effect always occurs delayed after an action, the acquisition of the action-effect relation is impeded (e.g., Elsner & Hommel, 2004).
+Similarly, temporal delays between action and effect impact on the acquisition of action-effect relations.
+If, for example, an effect always occurs delayed after an action, the acquisition of the action-effect relation is impeded (e.g., Elsner & Hommel, 2001).
 Likewise, operant conditioning is hindered, if reward (a positive effect) occurs delayed after the operant behavior.
 Only if there is an immediate intermediate effect, as for example a light that is switched on because of the operant behavior, action-effect (reward) learning occurs unhindered for delayed reward (Lattal, 1984; see also Lattal, 2010 for a recent overview on delayed reinforcement).